 - 1. Upload the correct index.php and version.php files from e.g. the archive of your ownCloud version. - 2.
 Delete the test.php file. - 3.
 Contact the developer of the application.
 A new version of the app containing a valid signature file needs to be released. - 4.
 Contact the developer of the application.
-A new version of the app signed with a valid signature needs to be released.
+A new version of the app signed with a valid signature needs to be released. - 5.
+Download the official server tar ball and copy the .htaccess into your instance.

-For other means on how to receive support please take a look at https://owncloud.org/support/.
-After fixing these problems verify by clicking btn:[Rescan].
+For other means on how to receive support please take a look at the Docs & Guides page.
+After fixing these problems verify by clicking [Rescan].